stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/40-remove-clusters.md

 ---
 title: "Cluster Removal"
 metaTitle: "Remove Cluster"
-metaDescription: "Learn how to remove a cluster deployed and managed by Palette."
+description: "Learn how to remove a cluster deployed and managed by Palette."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---